Frequently Asked Questions

 - Indication of whether service account is non-residential or residential

-- Indication of whether the resource type is a stationary default, stationary export-only, stationary VNEM, or EVSE
+- Indication of whether the participating resource type is a stationary default, stationary export-only, stationary VNEM, or bi-directional EVSE.

 - Indication of whether the service account is enrolled in PDR and participating as an export-only resource